ZoeyCluff/boxmacapi/readme.md

 /total/?row=*:

 Returns the distinct fields of a given field.
-IE /total/?row=Store\Brand will return all brands (only once)
+IE /total/?row=Store\Brand will return all brands (only once no matter how many times a given name is in the database). replace * with a fieldname